gmargo11/csl-hw3/README.md

 Running `generate_comparison_finetune.py` will execute three PPO runs: one with no pre-training, one pre-trained with a vanilla loss function, and one pre-trained with a joint loss function that biases exploration towards the neighborhood of expert behavior.

 The parameters of the trained networks are saved in the `trained_models` folder.
 To evaluate these models, run `evaluate_policy.py`.
 This will evaluate model performance across 100 episodes and save frames of the first 10 episodes in the `imgs` folder.
 Run `bash make_videos.sh` to generate videos from these frames.
+[Here](https://drive.google.com/drive/folders/1plNm8G8yayOXdlaRtwhvTOmH7gvMhfrc) are some example videos.